cobwebos/docs/articles/virtual-machines/extensions/dsc-linux.md

 }
 ```

-powershell 格式
+PowerShell format
 ```powershell
 $publicConfig = '{
   "FileUri": "<mof-file-uri>"
 }'
 ```

-### <a name="apply-a-meta-mof-configuration-file-in-azure-storage-account-to-the-vm"></a>将元 MOF 配置文件（在 Azure 存储帐户中）应用到 VM
+### <a name="apply-a-meta-mof-configuration-file-in-an-azure-storage-account-to-the-vm"></a>Apply a meta MOF configuration file (in an Azure storage account) to the VM

 protected.json
 ```json